danbikle/rollup/README.md

 Each tar file contains many zip files.

-Each zip file contains many observations.
+Each zip file contains many observations (in CSV format).

 Each observation is a subsecond sampling of Forex prices.